dflock/duncanlock.net/content/posts/tech/better-figures-and-images-plugin-for-pelican.rst

 This tells the browser that images can only ever be as wide as their container - i.e. 100% of the width of their parent element.
 This means that when the column that the image is in shrinks - and becomes smaller than the images native width - the image will be shrunk to fit inside.

-Note that this isn't the perfect solution and isn't fully responsive - because their `isn't a perfect solution at the moment <http://css-tricks.com/which-responsive-images-solution-should-you-use/>`_ - this provides a simple solution that gets me 80% of what I wanted: shrink to fit images that expand up to their full width (but no further) and stay inside their containers.
+Note that this isn't the perfect solution and isn't fully responsive - because there `isn't a perfect solution at the moment <http://css-tricks.com/which-responsive-images-solution-should-you-use/>`_ - this provides a simple solution that gets me 80% of what I wanted: shrink to fit images that expand up to their full width (but no further) and stay inside their containers.

 Couldn't you just...
 ------------------------